Regulation Updated Frequently

 While there are public health exceptions to the privacy rules under both the Family Educational Rights and Privacy Act (FERPA), and, to the extent applicable, Health Insurance Portability and Accountability Act (HIPAA), the confidentiality requirements under Policy GBGCB, Policy JHCC and Regulation JHCC-R shall apply.
 Employees are not to take it upon themselves to notify staff, students, parents or any other person of a student or employee’s personal health information except to report to the POC, a supervisor or Health Services as provided in this regulation.
 All COVID-19 related lab results, doctor communication, should be kept in the health record of students or in a confidential COVID-19 folder for employees maintained by the site POC.

-In the event of an outbreak at a school or site, the Director of Health Services or designee will consult with PCHD on the closure of school areas or entire schools and will notify the Superintendent, Regional Superintendent, Risk Management, Operations, and the Communications Department on all substantive communications.
-The attached Matrix (Exhibit EB-E2-T) will be used as a guideline to inform these decisions.
+In the event of an outbreak within a classroom or at a TUSD school or worksite, the Director of Health Services or designee will consult with the state or local health department on the closure of school areas or entire schools and will notify the Superintendent, Regional Superintendent, Risk Management, Operations, and the Communications Department on all substantive communications.
+TUSD will comply with any emergency health-related closures by the Arizona Department of Health Services or Pima County Health Department.
+Absent such an order, TUSD will take steps based on the safety needs of students and employees.
+The Superintendent or his designee will notify the Governing Board of any closures due to outbreaks.
 (See also Policies GBGCB and JHCC and Regulation JHCC-R regarding building closures in the event of a communicable disease outbreak).